Helping you to understand, manage and pay your energy bills

 Submitting regular meter reads improves the accuracy of your bills and ensures you only pay for what you use.
 Knowing when to submit the meter reading and how to submit a reading is an important part of this.

-Within ten days before your next bill issue date is a good time to submit a read.
+Within five days before your next bill issue date is a good time to submit a read.
 If the read is submitted during this time and is accepted by ESB Networks and/or Gas Networks Ireland, it will be used on your next bill.

 Our handy animations below will show you how to read your meter.